soft-eng-practicum/softdev2-resources/content/workshops/angular/components/_index.md

 {{% fragment %}}
 #### A component is made of

--HTML template that declares what is viewed on the page -Typescript files that give it behavior just like methods do to a class in java -CSS selector that defines how it is used in the view page
+- HTML template that declares what is viewed on the page
+- Typescript files that give it behavior just like methods do to a class in java
+- CSS selector that defines how it is used in the view page

 {{% /fragment %}}

 ---

-## Let's create an Angular Project to demo Components
+## Let's create an Angular Project

 In order to create Angular project we must first have Node installed in our system.
-You can download Node from [here] (https://nodejs.org/en/).
+You can download Node from [here](https://nodejs.org/en/).

 Once Node is installed the next step is to open the terminal and run the next commands to install and create our Angular application.

 ```sh
 $ npm install -g @angular/cli
 ```

 The previous command installed Angular the next command is to create a Project and give it a name.
-I will use ComponentsDemo for demostration you can use what ever you like.

 ```sh
 $ ng new ComponentsDemo
 ```
 The next command is to run and open our application

 ```sh
 $ cd ComponentsDemo
 ng serve --open